banner border

 Searching for ‘kryptowährung steuern umgehen’?
 You’re not the only one!
-While you can’t bypass crypto tax altogether - there’s plenty of ways you can pay less tax to the BZSt.
-Here’s how.
+While you can’t bypass crypto tax altogether - there are plenty of ways you can pay less tax to the BZSt.
+Here’s how to minimize your crypto tax bill in Germany legally.

 HODL